TrevorBurnham/codemod-add-import-extensions/README.md

 By default, all TypeScript files will be updated in place.
 If you'd prefer to see what would change, use the `--dry-run` flag.

+If your `tsconfig.json` specifies [`allowImportingTsExtensions`](https://www.typescriptlang.org/tsconfig/#allowImportingTsExtensions) or [`rewriteRelativeImportExtensions`](https://www.typescriptlang.org/tsconfig/#rewriteRelativeImportExtensions), TypeScript extensions like `.ts` will be used.
+Otherwise, they'll be transformed to their `.js` equivalents.

 ## Limitations

 - Only ESM modules are supported, not CommonJS (`require("../x")`).